graphql-python/graphql-core/docs/modules/utilities.rst

 .. autofunction:: ast_from_value

+Create a GraphQL literal (AST) from a Python value:

+.. autofunction:: value_to_literal

+Replace any variables in an AST value with their literal values:

+.. autofunction:: replace_variables

 A helper to use within recursive-descent visitors which need to be aware of the GraphQL type system: